South Central Texas

 (1863 - 1865), Gonzales

 A stone blockhouse with earthworks built on Waldrip Hill to defend the Guadalupe River from Union gunboats.
 The fort was never completely finished and was abandoned before the end of the war.
 It was not named until after the war.
 The blockhouse was dismantled after the war for its stones.
-Earthworks still remain north of town near US 90A and US 183, currently owned by the city but undeveloped.
+Earthworks still remain north of town near US 90A and US 183.
+Site is owned by the city, adjacent to the Gonzales Pioneer Village Living History Center.

 Camp Prairie Lea